openebs/website/docs/main/concepts/architecture.md

 The OpenEBS volume services layer exposes the volumes as:
 - Device or Directory paths in case of Local Storage (a.k.a Local Engine)
-- NVMe Target in case of Replicated Storage (a.k.a Replicated Engine or Mayastor)
+- NVMe Target in case of Replicated Storage (a.k.a Replicated Engine)

 ### Volume Data Layer